Sustainability

 First investments in carbon removal projects with Klimate

-Introduced recycled water bottles and day bags
+Introduced plant-based plastic water bottles & recycled day bags

 We proudly support the Trek Foundation—a public trail development and land protection initiative.
 It’s one of the many ways Trek and Trek Travel work together to make the world better by getting more people on bikes and protecting the wild places we love to ride.
 Because epic adventures deserve epic trails—for today and tomorrow.

-We’re working to cut emissions—but some things are still out of our hands.
+We’re working to cut emissions—but many things are still out of our hands.
 That’s why we’ve teamed up with Klimate to support innovative carbon removal and long-term storage projects.
 These groundbreaking solutions are key to addressing climate change on a global scale, and we’re proud to play a small part now—with plans to grow our impact over time.

 Additional Support